ngnnah/html_KnowYourRGB/README.md

 # knowRGB

-A little guessing game that
+## a simple one-page html app

-...
+* A little guessing game that
-test/help review your knowledge of RGB color!
+* tests and helps review your knowledge of RGB color!